 Over $250 million grants bring high-speed internet to Missouri rural area

-It’s a common problem for those in rural areas.
-50 percent of rural residents in Missouri don’t have access to high-speed internet.
+The lack of high speed internet is a common problem for those in rural areas.
+There are 50 percent of rural residents in Missouri that don’t have access to high-speed internet.
 But there is good news for people in rural communities like Marceline; the Federal Communications Commission is giving 11 Missouri companies over $250 million in subsidies over 10 years to install new broadband structures.

 Broadband structures connect farmers, businesses, gamers and educators to the internet with faster speeds and extra bandwidth.
 This allows the transfer of more data compared to traditional dial-up services.

 Fiber optics is the fastest broadband available.
 It uses tiny glass threads, smaller than a strand of hair, to move data at the speed of light and provides more bandwidth compared to older and traditional broadband structures.

 Rural communities have lobbied for subsidies for companies to install fiber optics.

 Becky Cleveland, who is the coordinator at the Brookfield Economic Development office, has led lobbying efforts at the state level.

 She said groups from over a quarter of the state lobbied to increase access to fiber optics.

 “It affects all aspects of our life now,” said Cleveland.
 “It’s about health care.
 It’s about business, and to a 15-year-old it’s about gaming.”

 Jim Long, chief information officer at William Woods University, compares switching to fiber optic speeds to driving on a highway.